Citation, DOI & article data

-Direct CCFs are often secondary to trauma, and as such the demographics reflect the distribution of head trauma, most commonly seen in the young male patients.
+Direct caroticocavernous fistulas are often secondary to trauma, and as such the demographics reflect the distribution of head trauma, most commonly seen in young male patients.
 The presentation is acute and symptoms develop rapidly.

-In contrast, indirect CCFs have a predilection for the postmenopausal female patient and the onset of symptoms is often insidious.
+In contrast, indirect caroticocavernous fistulas have a predilection for the postmenopausal female patient and the onset of symptoms is often insidious.